Fudge Caramel Brownies

 - bake the brownies for 35-40 minutes,

-- when the brownies is done, take it out of the oven and some time later take it out of the dish,
+- when the brownies is done, take it out of the oven in 5-10 minutes take it out of the baking pan,

-- after brownies cool down, cut it into squares or small rectangles,
+- after brownies are completely cooled down, cut it into squares or small rectangles,

 - enjoy :)